Porsche 924: 924 Turbo

 Porsche 924 Turbo (Canada).
 NACA duct and front fascia vents are typical of all Turbo models.
 Large round side-marker lights and prominent bumpers with separate fog lights are typical of all North American 924 models.

 Porsche executives soon recognised the need for a higher-performance version of the 924 that could take advantage of the model's excellent balance and bridge the gap between the standard 924 and the 911.
 Having already found the benefits of turbochargers on several race cars and the 1975 911 Turbo (930), Porsche chose to use this technology for the 924, eventually introducing the 924 Turbo in 1978.

-On release the 924 Turbo was met with high praise from the automotive community and journalists alike.
-It was celebrated for its supercar-like performance and impeccable handling, with build quality, general attention to proportion and more purposeful aesthetics garnering universal approval.
-Some criticised the turbocharged I4 for its coarseness, but critics forgave it in exchange for its economy and remarkable power increase over the naturally-aspirated car.
-In their comparison against the Aston Martin V8, Porsche 928, Porsche 911 3.0SC, BMW 635 CSI and Lotus Eclat 523, Motor Magazine found the 924 Turbo to be joint second in top-speed (achieving an average of 142 mph) and second in 0-60 mph acceleration (achieving a time of 6.9 seconds) being topped only by the Aston V8 at 145 mph and Porsche 911 at 6.5 seconds respectively, a remarkable feat considering the difference in displacement and price between the models.
+On release, the 924 Turbo was met with high praise from the automotive community and journalists alike.
+It was celebrated for its performance and handling, with build quality and more purposeful aesthetics garnering universal approval.
+Some criticised the turbocharged four-cylinder for its coarseness, but critics forgave it in exchange for its economy and remarkable power increase over the naturally-aspirated car.
+In their comparison against the Aston Martin V8, Porsche 928, Porsche 911 3.0SC, BMW 635 CSI and Lotus Éclat 523, Motor magazine found the 924 Turbo to be joint second in top speed (achieving an average of 142 mph) and second in 0-60 mph acceleration (achieving a time of 6.9 seconds), being topped only by the Aston V8 at 145 mph and Porsche 911 at 6.5 seconds, respectively, a remarkable feat considering the difference in displacement and price between the models.

 To power the 924 Turbo, Porsche heavily revised the VW EA831 2.0 L I4 motor already used in the naturally aspirated 924, opting to hand assemble the engine at the Porsche factory in Zuffenhausen, Stuttgart.
-Porsche engineers designed and equipped it with a revised crankcase, connecting rods, cylinder-head gasket, crankshaft and an all new aluminium-silicon alloy cylinder head.
-With the use of dished combustion chambers and specially shaped pistons the compression ratio was reduced to 7.5:1, this helped better accommodate the KK&K K-26 turbocharger without inducing pre-ignition.
-Platinum tipped spark plugs were also used and exhaust valve diameter was increased over the n/a engine.
-With 10 psi of boost, output increased to 170 hp at 5,500 rpm and 181 lbft of torque at 3,500 rpm.
+Porsche engineers designed and equipped it with a revised crankcase, connecting rods, cylinder-head gasket, crankshaft and a new aluminium-silicon alloy cylinder head.
+With the use of dished combustion chambers and specially shaped pistons, the compression ratio was reduced to 7.5:1, which helped better accommodate the KK&K K-26 turbocharger without inducing pre-ignition.
+Platinum tipped spark plugs were also used, and exhaust valve diameter was increased over the n/a engine.
+With 10 psi of boost, output increased to 170 PS at 5,500 rpm and 181 lbft of torque at 3,500 rpm.
 The 924 Turbo's engine assembly weighed about 65 lb more, so front spring rates and anti-roll bars were revised.
 Weight distribution was now 49/51 compared to the original 924 figure of 48/52 front to rear.